|

 classic from 1929.
 "Gold Diggers of Broadway" was

-one of the first early "behind the scenes" movie
+one of the first "behind the scenes" movie

 musicals with sound and dialog.